2017 Band Bio's by Bob Adamek

 Alexis P. Suter Band

-The Sunday morning main stage opening slot at Crawfish Fest has been the territory of many great Gospel bands over the years, and this year the Alexis P. Suter Band has that honor.
+A Crawfish Fest fan favorite, Alexis P. Suter will be on the Main Stage on Saturday before Tab Benoit.
 Known for Gospel influenced blues, Alexis was a favorite performer of the late great Levon Helm.
 Suter opened for Helm on many dates and played at Levon’s famous Midnight Ramble, which resulted in an acclaimed CD/DVD Live at The Midnight Ramble.
-This will be the bands third Crawfish Fest appearance.
+Suter’s soulful energy is infectious!
+This will be the bands fourth Crawfish Fest appearance.